How to make the most of Term 1 of Year 12?

 School-life balance is imperative in optimising academic success.
 With a healthy balance, you can improve your mental health and your academic results!

-Without balance comes the dreaded burnout.
 It’s very common for Year 12 students to feel the rippling effects of burnout.
-The omnipresent pressure to achieve a high ATAR through consistent study encourages students to lock themselves in their rooms, slaving away at work that they might not always be useful.
-It’s easy to feel detached from yourself, and soon schoolwork will consume you.
-Breaks are so important.
+The omnipresent pressure to achieve a high ATAR through consistent study encourages students to lock themselves in their rooms, and neglect taking breaks.
+But breaks are so important.

-If you have a part-time or casual job, it is also great to keep working.
+If you have a part-time job, it is also great to keep working.
 It could be as little as one three-hour shift per week, but it’s a break from studying and will foster healthy interactions with people.
-If you're interested in getting some Year 12 support, browse Australia's top tutors here.

-Have you ever sat at your desk for hours, reading over the same sentence in that textbook, but not understanding anything?
+Have you ever sat at your desk for hours, reading over the same sentence in that textbook, but not understand anything?
 We’ve all been there.
-But, what if I could tell you that instead of slaving away for hours, you can retain information faster and with a lot less effort?
+But, what if I tell you that instead of slaving away for hours, you can retain information faster and with a lot less effort?

-One method that is truly a lifesaver is the ‘Pomodoro Technique.’
-This method is based on studying in 25-minute intervals with a 5-minute break between each interval.
+One method is the ‘Pomodoro Technique.’
+This method is based on studying in 25-minute intervals, with a 5-minute break between each study interval.
 Research shows that this technique promotes sustained concentration and staves off distractions.

 Not only is this method awesome for increasing focus, but it is super helpful for helping to break down big assignments.
-If you’re stuck with an assignment and don’t know where to start, you can use the Pomodoro technique to break down your huge task into 25-minute chunks.
+If you’re stuck with an assignment and don’t know where to start, use the Pomodoro technique to break down your huge task into 25-minute chunks.
 Each 25-minute interval can be used to tackle different aspects of the task; for example: researching, planning, and writing.
-Use this online version of the method whilst studying.

 Set up a spreadsheet of when things are due.
 Being able to physically see when your assignments are due makes everything a lot less overwhelming.
-You’ll also notice how much spare time you have (strange, I know!), and be able to allocate this to either working on your assignments or towards your hobbies.
+You’ll also notice how much spare time you have, and be able to allocate this to either working on your assignments or towards your hobbies.

 By planning your time like this, also encourages you to set goals for when you’d like to have things completed.
 For example, although you may have a draft due in week 5, you may want to have it finished by Monday of week 4 to thoroughly edit it.

-Your teachers are employed to help you, so utilise them and the skills they can share with you!
+Even if it might not feel like it, your teachers are there to help you, so utilise them and the skills they can share with you!
 It’s so important to feel comfortable to ask for help whenever you’re unsure.
-The more you can get into this habit in term 1, the more you’ll feel confident in seeking their feedback and asking questions when the final exams approach.
+The more you can get into this habit in term 1, the more confident you'll feel in seeking their feedback and asking questions when the final exams approach.

-By getting into this habit, you’re encouraging yourself to be attentive in class and think on your feet; this will save heaps of stress and time when it comes to remembering content for exams.
+By getting into this habit, you’re encouraging yourself to be attentive in class and think on your feet; this will save heaps of stress when it comes to remembering content for exams.

 1. How can I start Term 1 off on the right foot?